spinnaker/spinnaker.github.io/setup/monitoring/datadog.md

 ## Install the Spinnaker Monitoring Daemon

-To get started need to make sure the spinnaker-monitoring-daemon is installed on your machines.
+To get started you'll need to make sure the spinnaker-monitoring-daemon is installed on your machines.
 If you've configured them with halyard it should be as simple as the following commands.

 ```